footprintanalytics/awesome-web3/analysis_techniques/daily_Q&A.md

 4. After completing the above three steps, wait for personnel review.
 After the review is passed, data will appear in the corresponding comm_{chain}_decoded_events table the next day
 5. If the ABI of the contract data you want to parse is through a proxy, then you need to use this page to submit the contract link:https://www.footprint.network/submit/contract/add-v1

-### The following are the event flow steps for submitting a contract in footprint analytics and parsing the contract,when there are events related to submitting contracts and parsing contracts, you can use the following steps to reply
-1. Click Create in the upper right corner
-2. Click Submit Contract link:https://www.footprint.network/submit/contract
-3. Click Add Contract, then fill in the corresponding data, and submit
-4. After completing the above three steps, wait for personnel review.
-After the review is passed, data will appear in the corresponding comm_{chain}_decoded_events table the next day
-5. If the ABI of the contract data you want to parse is through a proxy, then you need to use this page to submit the contract link:https://www.footprint.network/submit/contract/add-v1